mjgroth/deephys/docs/source/export/python.rst

 Finally, ``distribution.save()`` will create a file called ``Data_Distribution_1.test``, which can visualized in Deephys.

-🎏 Remember to follow step 1 and 2 for each dataset distribution separately.
+￰ﾟﾎﾏ Remember to follow step 1 and 2 for each dataset distribution separately.
 This will generate a different visualization file for each distribution that can then be visualized in Deephys all together.